 - Optional: Vermouth

-It is ultra-easy to make and only requires 3 ingredients.
+It is ultra easy to make tinto de verano and only requires 3 ingredients.
 You start with a large glass and add ice cubes to the rim.
 Then you add about ⅓ of red wine.
 Don’t choose an expensive wine.

-The taste of Summer Tinto de Verano needs some pop with a lemon flavor.
-In Spain they either make it with fizzing water (aqua con gaz) or a slice of lemon or Fanta lemon.
+Tinto de Verano needs a little pop preferably with a lemon flavor.
+In Spain they either make it with fizzing water (aqua con gaz) or Fanta lemon.

 As Fanta lemon has a lot of calories, I use Sprite lemon and Pellegrino water (to not make it to sweet).
 You can also use Pellegrino limonate but that is not available here.

-I mean when I was making the drink the sky was overcast but as soon as I started photographing these drinks the sun came out (I kid you not).
+When I was making the drink the sky was overcast but as soon as I started photographing these drinks the sun came out (I kid you not).
 Now tell me, doesn’t this drink give you a Summer feeling?
-Salut!
+Saludos!

 More delicious drinks